 Photo Credit: Festivalul de Film și Istorii Râșnov

 Marius Ghincea is a Ph.D.
 Researcher at the European University Institute (EUI) in Florence, pursuing a Ph.D. in Political and Social Sciences.
-His research agenda focuses on the identity/security nexus, foreign policy analysis, transatlantic relations, the Common Foreign and Security Policy (CFSP), the Common Security and Defense Policy (CSDP), and global political orders.
-He also provides policy-oriented consultancy and assistance to various domestic and foreign political actors in Romania.
+Simultaneously, he is a Senior Teaching Fellow at the Johns Hopkins University, Bologna.
+His research agenda focuses on the identity/security nexus, foreign policy analysis, transatlantic relations, the Common Foreign and Security Policy (CFSP), and global political orders.
+He also provides policy-oriented consultancy and assistance to various private and public actors.

-Prior to joining the European University Institute in 2019, he worked for various think tanks specialized on foreign and security policy, political risk, and provided freelance assistance to policymakers.
+Prior to joining the European University Institute in 2019, he worked for various think tanks specialized in foreign and security policy, political risk and provided freelance assistance to interested actors.
 He worked for the George Washington University, the Parliament of Romania, and several NGO’s on policy research in Romania, Hungary, the Czech Republic, and the United States.

-He previously studied at the University of Bucharest (UB), from where he gained his B.A. degree (first class), at Central European University (CEU), where he was awarded an M.A. in International Relations (with Distinction), and at the George Washington University, where he studied public policy as a Fulbright Scholar and Global Leaders Fellow.
+He previously studied at the University of Bucharest (UB), from where he gained his B.A. degree (first class), at Central European University (CEU), where he was awarded an M.A. in International Relations (with Distinction), and at the George Washington University, where he pursued a Masters of Public Policy as a Fulbright Scholar and Global Leaders Fellow.